 Note: The instructions for putting together a professional EPK at no cost is included in the Killer Stand-up Online Course.

 2. Offline promotional materials such as a promo video on DVD, an extended and unedited performance on DVD, a paper bio and resume, promotional flyers, etc. for mail outs.

 Note: This applies mostly to those comedians have a stand-up comedy act suitable for work outside the comedy club markets.
 However with the exception of a promotional DVD or extended performance DVD, the EPK provides what is needed in the way of promotional materials unless otherwise requested.

 3. A business card.
 There are only 3-5 items that are needed on a comedian business card: photo, name, title (ie: Comedian or Comedy Entertainer), phone number and Electronic Press Kit or website address.

 Probably the most important aspect of a business card is the phone number on it.
 Because people move, change phone service, etc. their phone number can change.
 I would recommend using a free phone number (ie: Google Voice) that can remain the same no matter what your phone number may be.

 Still, it will be a comedian’s act that will bring them the lion’s share of opportunities to get paid work because nothing “sells” a comedian better than their live stand-up comedy act.

-I will also be so bold to say that until a comedian can average 18+ seconds of laughter for each performing minute on stage, the opportunities for paid work are limited at best, no matter how great their “marketing” materials may be.
+I will also be so bold to say that until a comedian can average 18+ seconds of laughter for each performing minute on stage, the opportunities for paid performances are limited at best, no matter how great their “marketing” materials may be.